Connect with others who understand.

 Therapies and Procedures

 Certain therapies and procedures may also help relieve the symptoms of peripheral neuropathy, including physiotherapy, transcutaneous electrical nerve stimulation (TENS), plasma exchange, and surgery.
+Therapies and procedures should be used with caution in inflammatory diseases such as rheumatoid arthritis, as some of them can make the inflammation worse and cause a disease flare.

 Physiotherapy and Assistive Devices

 Physiotherapy can help improve movement if you experience muscle weakness with RA and peripheral neuropathy.
-Assistive and supportive devices, such as braces, canes, walkers, and wheelchairs, can also help support movements during physiotherapy and daily activity.
+Assistive and supportive devices, such as braces, canes, walkers, and wheelchairs, can also help support movements during physiotherapy and daily activities.

 Transcutaneous Electrical Nerve Stimulation

-Plasma Exchange and Intravenous Immune Globulin
+Plasma Exchange and Intravenous Immunoglobulin

 Surgery